telstra/habitat-commissioner/README.md

 | [Winston logger](./docs/logger.md)                            | Use the logging capabilites of the HC API to track your API calls |
 | [Automated testing](./docs/testing.md)                        | Import existing postman collections and environments and run end to end tests |
 | [Data viusalization](./docs/visuals.md)                       | Visualize your API's with D3.js                                   |

+### Expanding on the Habitat Commissioner API and front end app
+A tutorial on expanding the Habitat Commissioner to include additionally functionality can be found [here](./docs/tutorial/intro.md).
+In this tutorial we add functionality to procure, create and update companies and company apps.